pc2/Aurora-HLS/README.md

 ### Testbenches

-The verilog modules for flow control, monitoring, CRC frame counting and for the configuration have testbenches, which can be executed with:
+The verilog modules for flow control, monitoring and for the configuration have testbenches, which can be executed with:

 ```
   make run_nfc_tb